-- 1. Employees in the Australian Retirement Trust group provide advice to members and employers as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), that is wholly owned by the Trustee as an asset of Australian Retirement Trust.
+- 1 Employees in the Australian Retirement Trust group provide advice to members and employers as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), that is wholly owned by the Trustee as an asset of Australian Retirement Trust.
 SFS is a separate legal entity responsible for the financial services it provides.
 Eligibility conditions apply.
-Refer to the Financial Services Guide at australianretirementtrust.com.au/fsg for more information. - 2.
-The Trustee has established a panel of accredited external financial advisers who are not employees of the Australian Retirement Trust group.
-The Trustee is not responsible for the advice provided by these advisers and does not receive or pay any referral fees.
+Refer to the Financial Services Guide (pdf) at australianretirementtrust.com.au/fsg for more information. - 2 Australian Retirement Trust has established a panel of accredited external financial advisers who are not employees of Australian Retirement Trust.
+Australian Retirement Trust is not responsible for the advice provided by these advisers and does not receive or pay any referral fees.
 These advisers will explain to you how their advice fees are determined.